chris-kc-cheng/ftk-powerbi/README.md

 ## Project 2: Option Strategies

-This PowerBI report presents the values of individual securities and the total payoffs of various option strategies.
+The [Option Strategies](Option%20Strategies.pbix) report presents the values of individual securities and the total payoffs of various option strategies.
 Theoretical option values are calculated using the Black-Scholes model.

 <img src="images/options.png" alt="Option Strategies" />

 ## Project 3: MSCI Real Time Index

-The PowerBI report uses PowerQuery to retrieve real-time performance data from the [MSCI website](https://www.msci.com/real-time-index-data-search) and displays it in a bar chart.
+The [MSCI Real Time Index](MSCI%20Real%20Time%20Index.pbix) report uses PowerQuery to retrieve real-time performance data from the [MSCI website](https://www.msci.com/real-time-index-data-search) and displays it in a bar chart.
 The data is delayed by 20 minutes.
 The base currency is predetermined and not user-configurable.

 <img src="images/msci.png" alt="MSCI Real Time Index" />